 The source of tooth pain may be dental decay, an injury or an infection in the tooth.
 Regardless of the cause, if you have ongoing pain it’s time to see a dentist or endodontist for treatment.
 In the meantime, read on for information on common pain symptoms, possible causes and some steps you can take to ease the discomfort.

-Possible problem: If this discomfort lasts only moments, sensitivity to hot and cold foods generally does not signal a serious problem.
-The sensitivity may be caused by a small decay, a loose filling or by minimal gum recession that exposes small areas of the root surface.
+Possible problem: This generally does not signal a serious problem, unless the sensitivity remains for an extended period of time.
+It may be caused by minor decay, a loose filling or by minimal gum recession that exposes small areas of the root surface.

 What to do: Try using toothpaste made for sensitive teeth and brush with a soft or extra-soft brush, using an up-and-down motion, never side-to-side, which wears away exposed root surfaces.
 If the issue persists, it’s time to see a dental health practitioner.